 As soon as I read it,

-the fractured fairy tale of a forgotten princess banished and possibly murdered by Catherine the Great wouldn’t let me go.
+I couldn’t get the story out of my mind.
+The fractured fairy tale of a forgotten princess banished and possibly murdered by Catherine the Great wouldn’t let me go.
 I started Googling, and then I started swearing, because it didn’t seem like anyone in the English-language world knew much about Augusta at all.
 Every tidbit I discovered led to more questions.
 Every answer I found cast doubt on what I thought I already knew.

 Because this story has more twists than a spiral staircase.